del0cated/1/README.md

 *too much padding between certain sections, need to figure out how to reduce

 *nested boxes in containers exceeding parent's dimensions

+* shop video needs to be hidden on mobile